hgupta/AsyncSES/README.md

 ### Know issues

 * AmazonSES has some [sending limits](http://aws.amazon.com/ses/#details): the sending quota and maximum send rate.
-At this moment this library doesn't care about it and presumes that you have large limits and a good reputation in AmazonSES.
-At this time we have only one workaround.
-To control how much emails per second will be sent you can just adjust the number of workers at config.py file.
-It's not precise, but works.
+At this moment AsyncSES doesn't care about it and presumes that you have large limits and a good reputation in AmazonSES.
+At this time there's only one workaround to control how much emails per second will be sent: you can just adjust the number of workers at config.py file.
+It's not precise, but works (poorly).

+* Please note that all messages in OUTBOX are stored in memory.
+If your messages are big and your outbox are accepting a large number of messages, you can run out of memory.

 ### Todo

 * Treat AmazonException's generated by sending limits.
 Maybe re-add messages in queue and automaticaly decrease the sending rate.
-* Create some persistence to store messages when outbox is full.
+* Support persistence to store messages and avoid problems with huge queues.
 * Correct my english mistakes at README and project comments :)